vgteam/vg/README.md

 More information is available in the [wiki page on transcriptomics](https://github.com/vgteam/vg/wiki/Transcriptomic-analyses).

-Working from the `test/` directory the following example shows how to create a spliced pangenome graph including indexes using `vg autoindex` with 4 threads:
+Working from the `test/` directory the following example shows how to create a spliced pangenome graph and indexes using `vg autoindex` with 4 threads:

 <!-- !test check Autoindex for transcriptomic analysis -->
 ```sh